Quick 15-Minute Greek Yogurt Pancakes

 - Hold the maple syrup for little ones: Most pediatricians and nutritionists recommend waiting to introduce maple syrup until after your baby’s first birthday, and ideally, not until your toddler is closer to 2 years old.
 (Trust us, your baby won’t know the difference and will still enjoy pancakes all the same.)

 - Increase the flavor and nutrition: Adding some butter, yogurt, or a thin layer of nut butter on top of the pancakes (instead of maple syrup) not only adds more flavor and nutrition, but it helps ensure the pancakes aren’t too dry for your baby to swallow.

-Get the recipe: 15-Minute Fluffy Yogurt Pancakes (high in protein)
+Get the recipe: Quick 15-Minute Greek Yogurt Pancakes (Kid Friendly!)